Chicago Hit and Run Lawyer

 File an insurance claim.
 If the perpetrator was not caught, you will need to file a claim with your own insurance.
 Under Illinois law, all auto insurance policies are required to a have a uninsured motorist (UM) and underinsured motorist (UIM) provision.
 Such provisions should cover you when you suffer injuries or property damage from hit-and-run accidents.

 Contact a Chicago hit-and-run accident attorney.
 A hit-and-run accident is a devastating experience that can upend your entire world and drain your bank account.
 Medical bills, lost wages, home nursing care can add up to a financial disaster.
-You deserve to have a lawyer in your corner who will make sure that every avenue of finding the perpetrator has been explored, and who will fight for the full and fair compensation you need and deserve from your insurance company.
+You deserve to have a Chicago hit and run attorney in your corner who will make sure that every avenue of finding the perpetrator has been explored, and who will fight for the full and fair compensation you need and deserve from your insurance company.

 What You Can Do If You Are Injured in a Hit and Run Accident